locimation/qsys-plugins/WebStream/README.md

 The server listens on all network interfaces.

+A Q-Sys design can contain multiple instances of this plugin, provided that they use different server ports.

 ## Properties

 **Stream count** - the number of stereo streams to serve.

 **Server port** - the webserver port to listen on for HTTP requests.

+**Bitrate** - the MP3 bit rate at which to compress audio (default 128kbps)

 ## Limitations